 Born of Man and Woman

-Many readers find this short horror story by Richard Matheson incredibly moving.
-One of its major themes is Beauty vs. Ugliness.
-The protagonist is an eight-year-old child who has been locked in a basement for most of its life because of his/her monstrous form and size.
-The child does not appear to be possessed by an evil or supernatural force.
-The child is inquisitive about the outside world, but is cruelly beaten every time he/she ventures upstairs.
+In this moving story by Richard Matheson, what appears to be a mutant eight-year-old child has been locked in a basement for most of its life because of his/her monstrous form and size.
+The child does not appear to be possessed by an evil or supernatural force and is inquisitive about the outside world.
+Sadly, it is beaten every time he/she ventures upstairs or attempts to look outside.
 The horror aspect comes from the cruelty the child suffers and the threat of impending violence if it continues.
+Themes include appearance, alienation, isolation and loneliness, desire for acceptance, cruelty, retaliation.
 More…

 Slaughter House

-Although highly regarded as a classic, chilling ghost story, die-hard Richard Matheson fans may find Slaughter House somewhat disappointing.
-Matheson deliberately changes his normal crisp, easy to read writing style to experiment with the formality of mid-Victorian writing.
-The result: some extremely obscure vocabulary and very long, pompously formal sentences that are sometimes disjointed and confusing.
+Richard Matheson fans may find Slaughter House hard going as he drops his normal crisp, easy to read writing style to experiment with the formality of mid-Victorian writing.
+The result: some very obscure vocabulary and long, pompously formal sentences that sometimes appear disjointed and confusing.
 The story itself is captivating.
 Two brothers, whose described relationship suggests a little more than brotherly love, fall for the lustful ghost of a young woman that enchants, has its way with, and then tries to kill them.
 Only one of the three survives!
+Themes include insanity, homoeroticism, seduction, jealousy, the supernatural!
 More…

 Prey

-In this famous horror story from Richard Matheson, a young woman buys her new boyfriend a Zuni fetish doll for his birthday.
-A scroll inside the box reads This is He Who Kills….
-He is a deadly hunter.
+In this story by Richard Matheson, a woman buys her new boyfriend a Zuni fetish doll for his birthday.
+A scroll inside the box reads THIS IS HE WHO KILLS….
+HE IS A DEADLY HUNTER.
 As she prepares to shower, the doll turns out to be the real deal.
-It escapes the gold chain designed to keep the hunter’s spirit locked inside, and sets off in search of prey.
-You get the feeling that both the girl and the spirit are at least temporarily happy with the outcome.
-However, the girl’s controlling mother may not be!
+It escapes the gold chain designed to keep the hunter’s spirit locked inside and sets off in search of prey.
+Although the girl and the spirit appear temporarily happy with the outcome, the girl’s mother may not be!
+Themes include control, isolation, violence, fear, determination, the supernatural.
 More…